EL-BID/pavimentados/MODELS.md

 7. White line blur: Occurs when the delineation or demarcation on the pavement is out of focus or blurred.

 8. Other faults: It is the grouping of all the other faults that could not be grouped in the previous ones.

+The model returns the following information:

+ - Class of the identified object
+ - Location within the image
+ - Probability with which that detection is considered